Skip to main content

 Why is my Frigidaire freezer cold but the refrigerator side warm?

 That split is the classic airflow failure.
-The freezer makes the cold; a fan blows that cold air up into the fresh-food compartment.
-If the evaporator coil is frosted over or the evaporator fan motor has quit, the freezer still works but no cold air reaches the top.
-Check whether you can hear the fan running with the door switch held in.
-If it's silent, the fan or the defrost system is the suspect.
+The freezer makes the cold; a fan pushes that cold air up into the fresh-food compartment.
+If the evaporator coil is frosted solid or the evaporator fan motor has quit, the freezer still works but no cold air reaches the top.
+You can check whether the fan is running by pressing the door switch while the door is open and listening.
+Silence means the fan or defrost system has failed, and that's a tech call.

 How long should I wait to see if my Frigidaire starts cooling again?